SANTA CLARA VALLEY – 1964

 “In the service.
 Guys who smoke get a cigarette break.”

-“The doctors say it was cigarettes that caused your father’s heart attack.”
+“The doctors say it was cigarettes that caused your father’s health problems.”

 John dropped the cigarette butt and crushed it into the dirt with his boot.
-“I don’t smoke that much.”
+“I don’t smoke that much anyway.”

-John watched the activity at the construction site resentfully and thought of the formerly open land that was about to be closed off.
-“Can’t believe this is all going to be gone.”
+John thought resentfully of all the formerly open land that was about to be closed off, built upon, and occupied by strangers.
+“I still can’t believe that all of this is going to be gone soon.”

 “Sorry you feel that way, son.
-I didn’t think you’d take it this so hard.”
+We didn’t think you’d take it so hard.”

 “I don’t know, but you would’ve been part of the conversation.
 What would you have done?
 Or said?”

-“I would’ve tried to hold onto the farm.
+“I would’ve tried to hold onto the orchard.
 This is ours.”

-“But how would you have kept it going?
-You never ran things.
-You don’t know what that’s like.
-A lot of responsibility.
-All the harvesting, and bringing to market.”
+“But how would you have kept it going?” mother asked.
+“It’s a lot of responsibility.
+There’s the growing season, then all the harvesting, and the bringing to market.”

 “But it’s different when you’re in charge.
 There are bills, expenses, employees to pay, equipment to maintain, loans to pay off, taxes, rising costs.”

-“Well I don’t think we’ll ever get that big.
-But we do have more businesses here, and the workers at those businesses need places to live and shop.”
+“Well I don’t think we’ll ever get as big as The City, but we do have more businesses and industry here now, and all those new workers need places to live and shop.”

-“And someday there’ll be nowhere to run around or fish or hunt.”
+“And someday there will be nowhere to run around or fish or hunt,” John said dejectedly.

-John took a good look around at their property.
-“Think I’ll go over to Phil’s and see what he’s doing.
-Can I take the Dodge?”
+John took a long look around as the expanse of their property; the orchard, tool shed, stacks of empty wooden crates, irrigation pies, tractor, and tree shaker.
+“Think I’ll go over to Phil’s and see what he’s doing.”
+He looked at mother needfully.
+“Is it all right if I take the Dodge?”

 “Keys are in the usual place.”

-John cruised along the two lane blacktop.
-Phil sat on the passenger side of the front seat of the 1953 Dodge.
-Rows of fruiting trees, plums, cherries, apricots, and almonds, bordered either side of the street, interspersed with plowed fields, at the end of which were old Victorian era farmhouses.
+John cruised along the two lane blacktop in a 1953 Dodge Coronet.
+Phil sat on the passenger side of the front seat.
+Rows of plum, cherry, apricot, lemon, and almond trees bordered either side of the street, interspersed with tomatoes, peppers, squash, other crops, and plowed fields.
+Long, unpaved driveways led to two story Victorian era farmhouses.
 A line of wire strung telephone poles were on one side of the street.

 “Nice to have you back,” Phil began.
 “You must have missed home.”